JakeSW/jakesw.github.io/index.md

 <h2 class="h1" style="color: rgb(0,0,0)" id="about">About Me </h2>

 Hi!
 I'm Jake Stuchbury-Wass.
 A PhD Student in the [Mobile Systems Group](https://mobile-systems.cl.cam.ac.uk/) in the Computer Lab at The University of Cambridge supervised by [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
 Before this I did a degree in Information and Electrical Sciences (MEng) also at Cambridge as well as an MRes at the Sensor CDT.
 I'm supported by an EPSRC studentship and a sponsorship from [Atos](https://atos.net/en/industries/healthcare-life-sciences).
+I'm a keen cyclist and this wsa the focus of my Masters work, I'm always happy to chat about projects in this area!

 <h2 class="h1" style="color: rgb(0,0,0)" id="research">Research </h2>